Posts from: February 2016

 Anyone who has competed in sports knows the positive effects it can have: learning what it means to be a part of a team, testing physical and emotional limits, and improving overall health.
 Thanks to Special Olympics Chicago, 6,000 athletes with intellectual abilities get to experience all the highs and lows that come with participating in sports—without having to pay for a thing.

 How does the Special Olympics accomplish this?
-Through creative fundraising endeavors, such as ...Posted on February 25, 2016 at 11:16 AM
+Through creative fundraising endeavors, such as the up...Posted on February 25, 2016 at 11:16 AM

 Photo credit: Courtesy of Corene Peloquin